-PhD student at Durham University
+PhD Research at Durham University

 Hillwalking has become increasingly popular in recent years, and Scotland is no exception.
 However, increased recreational activity in the hills can lead to disturbance of wildlife such as red deer (Cervus elaphus), altering their spatial distribution and behaviour, and can also lead to conflicts between different land users.
 This is significant due to the ecological and economic importance of deer.
 In my PhD I aim to quantify and assess the impact of disturbance on red deer by hillwalkers on a mountainous estate in Perthshire, Scotland.

 The biggest and most challenging component of this project so far is the fieldwork.
 My data collection focuses on the distribution and movement of red deer, and their behaviour in terms of vigilance and response to disturbance events, all in relation to hillwalker activity.
 In addition to this, I have also been tagging calves to increase the numbers of marked individuals in the study site so I can track individual movement and begin to assess if disturbance could be affecting the survival rate of calves.